mattriley/node-module-composer/README-TEMPLATE.md

 <%- await readCode('./examples/basic/modules.js') %>

 Notice the "double arrow" functions?
-That's syntactic sugar for "a function at returns another function".
+That's syntactic sugar for "a function that returns another function".

 Here's the equivalent _without_ double arrows, using `components` as an example: